SkoolNotes/Taproot/2020BIO101/KBBIO101ProteinReading.md

 	 - It is the overall shape of a polypeptide resulting from interactions between the side chains
  - Quaternary structure
 	 - This is the overall protein structure resulting from the polypeptide sub-units
+ - Primary structure is very fundamental and even a slight change can cause large consequences
  -